A section of Water Walk by John Cage. Image: Chrisfred3 – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=67958084

 Modes of attention

-On 17th June, 11-12:30 (GMT), we welcome Yves Citton and Bojana Cvejić to explore modes of attention, focusing on the impact of time on how, when, where, and why we focus our attention.
+On 17th June from 11-12:30 (BST), we welcome Yves Citton and Bojana Cvejić to explore modes of attention, focusing on the impact of time on how, when, where, and why we focus our attention.
 Yves Citton is the author of ‘The Ecology of Attention’ (2017), and his most recent research looks at aspects of curiosity.
 Bojana Cvejić has been a dramaturge for choreographers such as Xavier Le Roy, Anne Teresa de Keersmaeker and Mette Ingvartsen, and her books include ‘Choreographing Problems’ (2015) and ‘Towards a Transindividual Self’ (with Vujanović, 2024).

 Slow time